Things that made me say 'wow'... (Part 1)

 Resident Evil was a weird game.
 There was quite a lot wrong with it, such as extended trekking back and forth, some shockingly bad voice acting coupled with a poor script, an irritating save system and somewhat annoying and clunky controls.

 Conversely, it was also utterly magnificent.
 It was essentially a three-dimensional third-person adventure game set in an abandoned mansion, but, with the twist that virtually all other occupants of the mansion were zombies and other assorted monsters, all of whom were trying to kill you.
 The whole thing was wrapped up in an unsettling and foreboding atmosphere which made it the first video game that I found to be genuinely scary.
 It defined an entirely new genre in gaming, that of ‘survival horror’.
-The game provided many landmark moments, maybe none more memorable than the first time the dogs came through the window.
+The game provided many landmark moments, maybe none more memorable than the first time the dogs came through the window (if you know, you know!).

 The series has spanned twenty-seven releases across multiple platforms right up to the present day, but it is the original game that should receive the accolades for its genius and innovation.
 Brilliant and terrifying in equal measure; it became Capcom’s biggest selling debut game and more than deserves its place in history.